Nakama-Partnering-Services/nakama-guides/3-devops_strategies.md

 Note: the source branch for your feature/bugfix/hotfix branch should always be the same as the target branch of your PR.
 In order to know the target branch for your PR changes, follow this criteria:

 - For normal development (for the new minor release), create your PR against `main` branch.
 - For changes that should go to PRODUCTION before anything else, that can exist together with changes already in STAGING and will be tested there before PRODUCTION deployment, create your PR against the latest `rc/*` branch.
-If latest `rc/*` has not been created yet, request it to the responsible repository mantainer.
+If latest `rc/*` has not been created yet, request it to the responsible repository maintainer.
-- For hotfixes against PRODUCTION that can not exist together with STAGING latest changes, request the responsible repository mantainer to create a new `patch/*` branch out of the latest tag, so you can create your PR against it.
+- For hotfixes against PRODUCTION that can not exist together with STAGING latest changes, request the responsible repository maintainer to create a new `patch/*` branch out of the latest tag, so you can create your PR against it.

 ### Branch naming conventions